Tableauexpert/A-Mart/README.md

 **Vision**

-The Sales and marekting department will recieve dashboards with a refresh rate of 15 days highlighting the top percentage of customers who are contributing to 50% or more of Revenues.
+The Sales and Marketing department will be provided with dashboards that refresh every 15 days.
+These dashboards will focus on identifying the top percentage of customers responsible for contributing 50% or more of the total revenue.

-An RFM score will be applied to each customer.
-Based on the score values, the customers will be categorised into following categories - VIP, Active, Dormant, and Lost customers.
+A customer segmentation approach using RFM scores will be implemented, classifying customers into the following categories: VIP, Active, Dormant, and Lost customers.